Douglas Kennedy was arraigned Thursday on on misdemeanor charges

 “Dr. Haydock told the nurses he was going to go with (Kennedy),” according to Gottlieb, who said the baby was wrapped in a blanket and had a cap on his head.
 “He wasn’t kidnapping him, obviously.”

 Gottlieb said one of the nurses then lunged for the baby.

 He said Kennedy then pushed the nurse with his knee, prompting the woman to fall backwards onto the hospital floor.

 Mount Kisco police not were immediately available for comment.

-The late Robert F. Kennedy was the younger brother of slain President John F. Kennedy and a former U.S. attorney general and U.S. senator.
+The late Robert F. Kennedy was the younger brother of slain President John F. Kennedy and had served as U.S. attorney general and U.S. senator.
 He was assassinated in 1968 while campaigning for the Democratic presidential nomination.